Battle of Red Cliffs, An Ancient Chinese Warfare

 Beijing Opera Borrow the East Wind:

-Traditionally throughout Chinese history, there were many highly cultivated Daoists who would return to the mundane world to help save the situation in the time of crisis, both out of their consciousness and due to the requirement to complete the final assignment in cultivation.
+Traditionally throughout Chinese history, there were many highly cultivated Daoists who would return to the mundane world to help save the situation in the time of crisis, both out of their conscience regarding social responsibilities and due to the requirement to complete the final assignment in cultivation.

 Zhu Geliang was one of them.

-When he was called by the Shu kingdom that was trying to restore Han heritage, he was already in the halfway to an immortal domain.
+When he was called by the Shu Kingdom that was trying to restore Han heritage, he was already halfway to an immortal domain.
 But he decided to answer the call.

-This clip demonstrates an application process for access to a higher power, and approach is still used by Chinese Daoists today.
+This video clip demonstrates an application process for a higher power, and the ritual is still used by Chinese Daoists today.

-In the process, the main applicant Zhuge Liang, donning a robe embroidered with symbols of tai chi and Eight Trigrams and holding a seven star Dragon Spring sword, walked along an invisible path of the Polar Constellations in the guid of Daoist melody.
+During the process, the applicant Zhuge Liang, donning a robe embroidered with symbols of tai chi and Eight Trigrams and holding a seven-star Dragon Spring sword, walked along an invisible path of the Polar Constellations in the guide of Daoist melody.